Renewable Energy

 There are a number of possibilities for future projects

 · Solar water heating.
-Simply solar water heaters can be constructed from scrap plumbing components such as discarded radiators.
+Simple solar water heaters can be constructed from scrap plumbing components such as discarded radiators.

 · Solar reflector.
 This focuses the suns rays to generate heat for a Stirling Engine or other heat-based system.